dwgarrett2013/trashtrivia/README.md

 # trashtrivia

-## Class Structure
+## Class/Database Structure

-Below is a list of classes in the project and their fields
+Below is a list of classes/database objects in the project and their fields.

 ### User
 | Field   |      Type      |  Note |